 If you’ve received feedback that your miniatures need more contrast (or pop), bear in mind that our critique language in miniature painting can be pretty limited.
 You probably do need darker shadows and brighter highlights (most of us do, always), but the problem might be that the various areas of the figure are not visually distinct enough from on another and everything kind of blurs together if you look at the figure from more than a few inches away.
 If your concern is to paint in a more realistic way, I encourage you to read my article Contrast Versus Realism, and also to read the comments on it from other painters who have struggled with this.

 This article is an introduction to the types of visual contrast we can use in painting miniatures.
 Like the Anatomy of Colour article, it is intended more as a broad overview.
 I will expand on how to use these tools and provide additional examples in future articles.
 Since so many elements of contrast relate to colour, you may find it helpful to read the Anatomy of Colour as well.

 What is Contrast?

 At the simplest level, visual contrast occurs when you place two elements with opposing properties in close proximity to one another.
-The contrast between the two elements draws the eye and attention of the viewer.
+The difference between the two elements draws the eye and attention of the viewer.